kodie-artner/AR-RViz/README.md

 More info can be found on building Unity projects [here](https://docs.unity3d.com/Manual/PublishingBuilds.html)

 ## Future Features
+- Add better visualizer for costmaps and paths
 - Change visualization settings, point size, color, etc.
 - Support for custom QR Codes
 - Importing urdf's from ros
 - Save/Load configurations
 - Visualize TF
 - Better UI when losing connection and reconnecting to ros
-- More Modes for manipulating interactive markers.
+- More modes for manipulating interactive markers.
 Position only, rotation only, etc.
 - Apple Headset support
 - Meta Quest 3 support